SCOTCH WHISKY CASK OWNERSHIP

 2. The value of cask whisky can go up as well as down.
 If you wish to speak to someone further regarding the cask buying process or any points raised in this guide or our website, please don’t hesitate to contact us.

-3. Our WOWGR certificate (Departmental Trader Registration Number: 127 4643 13/0001) issued by HMRC, authorises us to store cask whisky under bond in any appropriately approved Scottish excise warehouse.
+3. Our WOWGR certificate (Departmental Trader Registration Number: 127 4643 13/0001) issued by HMRC, authorises us to store cask whisky under law in any appropriately approved Scottish excise warehouse.
 Therefore, we store casks of whisky across a number of distilleries and HMRC approved facilities in Scotland.